In the Bible it is written: “But, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.” (He 6:9)

 Lest one become discouraged in this, finding sin within themselves that drags the humble soul to despair, one does well to observe that holiness is on a spectrum, sinfulness has degrees, and love has depth.
 The more tender the conscience, the more acute the spiritual senses, the more sin is discerned.
 The closer we get to God the more sinful we find ourselves to be.
 (Is 6:5, Job 42:6)

-Certainly, King David sinned grievously against God, Bathsheba, and Uriah.
-David was certainly a child of God.
-One cannot say that a Christian does not sin at all, or even that a Christian cannot sin very badly at times.
-What is understood is that the Christian cannot commit himself to sin as a manner of life, being hardened and determined to continue in it.
-David’s sin was out of character for him, and he did not persist in it when he was rebuked.
-David repented of his sin and returned to God.
+One cannot say a Christian does not sin at all, or even that a Christian cannot sin very badly at times.
+After coming to faith, Abraham continued in his pattern of telling a half-truth about Sarah being his sister, thereby endangered the messianic line by giving Sarah away to be another man’s wife.
+(Ge 20:2) It takes time to rid ourselves of sinful patterns we have been layering into ourselves since birth; these are generally rooted in sub-conscious wounds and fears which are often beyond the control of our conscious will.
+It is a lifelong journey to overcome these things.
+What is understood is that the Christian cannot commit himself to sin as a manner of life, being hardened and determined to continue in it for a season, knowing that it is sin.
 The tender conscience is repentant, and willingness to obey in those things where one is able to obey is intrinsic to the renewed heart.

 This is equivalent to saying, “Whosoever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin, because he is born of God.”
 (1Jn 3:9) No believer can live a life committed to disobedience to God.
 While a Christian certainly sins, a Christian cannot live a life of willful, deliberate, conscious, determined sin.
 Every born again person follows Jesus Christ, “My sheep hear my voice, and I know them, and they follow me.”
 (Jn 10:27) Following Jesus Christ, obeying Him, and submitting to His lordship is a quality that accompanies salvation.